arthmoeros/qsdt-core-storage-mongo-db/README.md

 ##### MongoDatabaseFormManager

-Defines how Forms are accessed via a stored collection at a Monto Database
+Defines how Forms are accessed via a stored collection at a Mongo Database

 ##### MongoDatabaseBlueprintManager

-Defines how Blueprints and Blueprint Materials are accessed via a stored collection at a Monto Database
+Defines how Blueprints and Blueprint Materials are accessed via a stored collection at a Mongo Database

 #### Anything else?